RobertxPearce/reionization-emulator/scripts/README.md

 - **`build_dataset.py`**
     Collects simulation outputs, extracts kSZ maps, tau, and power spectra, and organizes them with input parameters into a training dataset for the emulator.

+- **`job.sh`**
+    A SLURM submission script that requests cluster resources, compiles the simulation code, and executes teh Python script.